-Indeed, it clearly demonstrates the importance of both forms of modules: for technology-focused projects and for system-approach projects.
+Indeed, it clearly demonstrates the importance of both forms of funding: for technology-focused projects and for system-approach projects.
 Previous to the current umbrella scheme that gathers various modules, there were different programmes, with different scopes and funding options.
 The advantage to have various modules under an umbrella scheme is that it creates connections between them.
 Companies may first apply for technology-focused projects, as they are simpler to develop.
-Then they see other options, and may identify further savings opportunities that will fit in other modules.
+Then they see other options and may identify further savings opportunities that will fit in other modules.
 The simpler modules clearly act as door openers for more complex projects.

 It is also important to follow the trends in the applications.
-For example, at the beginning, most projects were from large companies.
-The scheme was therefore refined to provide a better access to SMEs, which can be seen in the results now.
+For example in the funding competition, at the beginning, most projects were from large companies.
+The funding competition and also the overall scheme was therefore refined to provide a better access to SMEs, which can be seen in the results now.